-Hello, if you're interested in knowing a bit more about me, here's a brief summary of my background.
+Hello, if you're interested in knowing a bit more about me, here goes...

 I worked as Research Manager at the Institute for Alcohol Studies for a few years, where I conducted research on the affordability of alcohol, promplting the ONS to changet he way they measured it after I found a mistake in their methods (but not as much as I would have liked; there are some measures in the National Accounts that are frankly weird, and should be left there and never taken out of context).